 But 'climate change' is more than just CO2 levels.
 It is more than global warming or ozone depletion.
 Climate change is more than the sum of its parts.
 Rain patterns may change, climate and agricultural zones may shift towards the poles, melting glaciers and thermal expansion of sea water may raise sea levels, threatening low-lying coastal areas and small islands - the cause-and-effect patterns are endless.

 Combating the effects of climate change, from an urban perspective, requires a concerted framework within which disparate actions can be positioned and brought together - so that collective effects and efforts can be realised.
 A cooperative rather than a confrontational approach needs to be adopted, where local actions at the grassroots level add up to a more balanced environmental existence.

-The research focuses on MEAs that are specifically directed at cities, including Local Agenda 21 and Habitat Agenda, and implications of other MEAs on cities (See Figure 1).
+The research focuses on MEAs that are specifically directed at cities, including the SDGs and the New Habitat Agenda, and implications of other MEAs on cities (See Figure 1).
 The research has two components: firstly, it will attempt to build synergies between urban areas and the MEAs in a two way process - how do cities contribute to the conditions and problems addressed by these MEAs?

 Figure 1: The MEA-Urban Link

 And on the reverse flow, how do these MEAs affect the natural, built-up and social environments of cities?
 Secondly, it will establish the overlaps, commonalties, inherent relationships and mutual dependencies between these MEAs, focusing on the role of cities and urban stakeholders (See Figure 2).
 The research is grounded in a comprehensive inventory of MEAs with its corresponding urban implications.